What is freecycling and how does it work?

 - Your bike is picked up.

-- You let everyone on your local group know that the bike is no longer available by marking your 'Offer' post as taken.
+- You let everyone on your local group know that the bike is no longer available by marking your 'Offer' post as gifted.

 - You've given away your bike with little effort to someone who can use it, met someone new from your community and kept something out of the landfill.
 Great for you and the planet!

-Similarly, when you need an item you can create a new 'Wanted' post and if someone has what you need, they will contact you to offer it.
+Similarly, when you need an item you can create a new 'Request' post and if someone has what you need, they will contact you to offer it.

 What You Can Find